-1. The Fog Clears and I Find the Path to the Kingdom of Heaven
+1. Judgment Is the Key to the Kingdom of Heaven

 By Zheng Lu, China